CMMS, CAFM, and EAM: Your Guide to Facility Management Software

 The most common types of facilities management software.

-Computerized Maintenance Management Software or CMMS is a computer software program designed to manage facilities maintenance more effectively.
+Computerized Maintenance Management System or CMMS is a computer software program designed to manage facilities maintenance more effectively.

 EAM stands for Enterprise Asset Management Software and is commonly referred to as a CMMS.
 Although, an EAM tends to be more in-depth than typical CMMS programs.